libeanim/rsync-history-backup/README.md

 # Rsync History Backup

-Easily backup your data with rsync and automatically generated version history.
+Easily backup your data with rsync and an automatically generated version history.

+**Attention** This project is in alpha stage and is only tested on linux!

-The major goal of this project is it to make a easy and transparent backup tool with the power of rsync.
+The major goal of this project is it to make an easy and transparent backup tool with the power of rsync.
 Your backup folder contains three subfolders: `current`, `history` and `log`.

-* In th **`current` directory** you can access your up-to-date backup.
+* In the **`current` directory** you can access your up-to-date backup.

 * In the **`history` directory** there are all file versions stored in an easy understandable way and you can access them directly.

-* Lastly you can look into the **`log` directory** if you want to know which files were created or deleted during any backup.
+* Lastly, you can look into the **`log` directory** if you want to know which files were created or deleted during any backup.

 There is no need for any additional software just a file browser and a text editor are required to access all your data.

-And on top of that it is easy to create a front end application making the handling even easier.
+And on top of that it is easy to create a front end application, making the handling even easier.

-**Attention** This project is in alpha stage and is only tested on linux!

 ## Why do we need another backup tool?

 * **Your project appears to be similar to `rsnapshot`?**

   That's true.
-Unfortunatly `rsnapshot` uses hardlinks to provide it's features which are not supported by every file system especially not on (older) samba network file shares.
+Unfortunately `rsnapshot` uses hardlinks to provide its features which are not supported by every file system, especially not on (older) samba network file shares.

 * **Why not using `rdiff`, it has delta compression!**

-  `rdiff` is great tool, but it can't follow symlinks (altouth `rsync` can) and has some problems with samba shares too.
-The last major release is almost 3 years ago and they recommend to mount samba shares with `smbfs` (which is depricated) rather than `CIFS`.
+  `rdiff` is a great tool, but it can't follow symlinks (although `rsync` can) and has some problems with samba shares too.
+The last major release was almost 3 years ago and they recommend to mount samba shares with `smbfs` (which is deprecated) rather than `CIFS`.

 * **Why not using `git` or `git annex`?**

-  `git` respectively `git annex` for larger files are really good programs even for backups of your local files.
+  `git` respectively `git annex` for larger files are really good programs for backups of your local files.

-  `git annex` is a really good program when it comes to backup your files to many different devices always knowing which device contain what information.
-But it's not that easy for newcomers and the `lock` and `unlock` thingy which is needed to make proper git commits is sometimes disturbing your workflow. you can use it in `direct mode` but then you loose some features.
+  `git annex` is unbeatable when you want to backup your files to many different devices and always want to know which device contains what data.
+But it's not that easy for newcomers and the `lock` and `unlock` command which is needed to make proper git commits sometimes disturbs your workflow. you can use it in `direct mode`, but then you lose some features.
-  Additionally it's not that easy to access your data on the backup repo and some processes might be confusing if you don't know `git` inside out.
+  Additionally, it's not that easy to access your data on the backup repo and some processes might be confusing if you don't know `git` inside out.
   I just wanted to create a backup system which is really easy to maintain and use.

   But don't get me wrong!
-I could definetly recommend to use `git annex`.
+I could definitely recommend to use `git annex`.
 I used it for more than a year and was perfectly happy with it.

 * **But there is program `xyz` which is much more tested and developed than this one!**